DirectiveAthena/Documentation/Content/Programming/AthenaLib/AthenaLib.md

 # AthenaLib
 A collection of various functions and classes used by various tools and programs created by [[Andreas Sas]].

-> "Meant as the spiritual successor to the now deprecated 'AthenaBoilerPlate' which has become a cluster f* of undocumented snippets"
+> "Meant as the spiritual successor to the now deprecated 'AthenaBoilerPlate' which has become a cluster f*** of undocumented snippets"
-~ Andreas Sas 2022 - Back from his family vacation from Yorkshire with his family.
+~ Andreas Sas 2022 - A short while after he came back from his family vacation from Yorkshire with his family.